charlielor/blt2/docs/userGuide.md

 ##### 2) From here, you can click on "Disable" next to the entity to disable it or "Enable" to enable it

 ###### Note: If you know the tracking number of a Package and want information about it but don't know when it was received, you can search for it here
-###### Note: The reason why Packages and Vendors have a searchable textbox instead of a list is because there tends to be more of it than Shippers or Receivers
 ![Maintenance 2](usersGuide/maintenance2.png)

 ![Maintenance 3](usersGuide/maintenance3.png)

+###### Note: The reason why Packages and Vendors have a searchable textbox instead of a list is because there tends to be more of it than Shippers or Receivers
 ![Maintenance 4](usersGuide/maintenance4.png)

 ##### 3) To edit an entity, just click on "Edit" next to the entity and proceed to make the necessary changes, then click "Update"
+###### Note: Depending on your database, the entity name can be case-sensitive or case-insensitive so if you get an error saying that there's already an existing entity with the same name but with different casing, simply change it to something else then change it back to the correct casing
 ![Maintenance 5](usersGuide/maintenance5.png)

 ![Maintenance 6](usersGuide/maintenance6.png)